 Third, the epidermis thins.
 The thickness of the epidermis ultimately depends on body location.
 The epidermis of the palms and back are far thicker than the eyelids, for example.
 Thinning epidermis with age leads to more delicate skin that is susceptible to trauma and less lively appearing.”

 Soooo…that’s depressing.
 BUT, though there isn’t a way to completely stop this process (come on modern medicine – can’t we figure this one out?!), there are things we can do that can slow it down.
-Are you ready to hear this?!!how to look younger
+Are you ready to hear this?!!

 how can we slow down the aging process?